 Louise is also aware that we live in an era where everything is going fast, where production dominates and in which our happiness and our pleasures are second and sometimes last.
 With her sceneries and her characters displayed in multiple colors, she wants to make people smile and demonstrate that it is important to have fun in everyday life, bring a feeling of simplicity and joie de vivre.

 Since 2005, her commitment has earned her a lot of recognition; several of her works of art have been sold at auctions for the benefit of various organizations such as the Montreal University Mental Health Institute, the Olo Foundation, the Montreal Children’s Hospital Foundation, the Théâtre français de Toronto, Leucan and Centraide Abitibi-Témiscamingue.
-In 2019, the work entitled “Precious is a golfer’s mine” sells for $ 8,200 in favor of the latter organization.
+In 2020, the work entitled “A Challenge to Victory” sells for $ 12,000 in favor of the latter organization.